-109 Osteology
+109 Osteology 4 credit hours

 Offered fall semester.
 Three hours lecture and three hours laboratory a week.
 Fee: \$65.00.

 This course is designed to provide a detailed understanding of the skeletal anatomy of the human body and a brief overview of the visceral anatomy with relationships in the different body positions as they relate to radiography.